BlueAbi/FEStatsAPI/README.md

 2025-06-27
 API is confirmed to be working!
 Seems to return data just fine.
 I'm now working on implementing stats for the rest of the games.
 Stay tuned!

+For now, endpoints are going to structured like this.
+I may change this in the future, as I plan to add more than just Player Units, but I'll cross that bridge when I get there:
+For base stats: base_stats/[number of the game in order of release]/[character name] For growth rates: growth_rates/[number of the game in order of release]/[character name]

+Example with FE9 Ike:
+base_stats/9/ike
+growth_rates/9/ike